Project-rePhoto/rePhoto/README.md

     * pip install --user flask-mysql
     * pip install --user Flask-Mail

 17. To initialize a new database, click under databases, click MySQL and create a username/password.
+Create a database named “rephoto” under Create a database.

 18. Under your databases, click on the default db link to start a console!
 Run the commands below:
-    * use \<database name\>
+    * use \<database name\>$rephoto
     * source rePhoto/flaskr/schema.sql

 19. Create a file called config.py under the flaskr directory.
 The contents are as following: